heremaps/gluecodium/docs/naming_conventions.md

 ### Method selectors
-Overloaded methods in FIDL definitions require arbitrary "selector" suffixes, in the form of "methodName:selectorName".
+Overloaded methods in FIDL definitions require arbitrary "selector" suffixes, in the form of `methodName:selectorName`.
 The selector never affects the generated code (for one corner-case exception see "Java names" section below).

 ### Circumventing Franca reserved words